shaoxiongduan/AttentionBiasCalibration/README.md

 In some cases, when retraining with the bias on, it is necessary to make sure that the model does not overfit.
 From my experience the optimal model epoch is around 4.

-Email: shaoxiongduan@gmail.com.
-Contact me if you have questions.